What Is Research Administration?

 Research Administration is a profession that is often difficult to explain – we support the research at MIT, and are often involved in:

-- Proposal Development (finding & interpreting opportunities and submission guidelines)
+- Proposal Development – finding and interpreting opportunities and submission guidelines

-- Budgeting and Planning (direct & indirect costs, forecasting, cost sharing, under-recovery, salary limits)
+- Budgeting and Planning – direct and indirect costs, forecasting, cost sharing, under-recovery, salary limits

-- Communication (proactive and effective, coordinating efforts, networking with colleagues, explaining)
+- Communication – proactive and effective, coordinating efforts, networking with colleagues, explaining processes and procedures

 - Student Development